* AdaptationDisplacement: The film version has pretty much overshadowed the original stage play.

 ** "I've grown accustomed to her face."

-** In its original release, Eliza came across as much more unacceptably uncouth to theatre-goers, and therefore just as bad as Henry, whereas it's getting more and more common to see Henry as a misogynistic villain putting Eliza unfairly down.
+** When it was first made, Eliza came across as much more unacceptably uncouth to theatre-goers, and therefore just as bad as Henry, whereas it's getting more and more common to see Henry as a misogynistic, snobbish villain putting Eliza unfairly down.
 Basically, they're each supposed to be a JerkWithAHeartOfGold, but current values don't look favorably on characters like Higgins.

 ** Freddy's love-sickness and patient wait is stalking in today's terms, and while would have been seen as romantic by all parties at the time, easily disturbs people nowadays.